tyhyly/ng2-practice/README.md

 ## Feature 1 practice ngx-bootstrap

-To get more messages of ngx-bootstrap go check out the [ngx-bootstrap Document](http://valor-software.com/ngx-bootstrap/#/).
+To get more messages of ngx-bootstrap go check out the [ngx-bootstrap Document and refAPI](http://valor-software.com/ngx-bootstrap/#/).